Facilitation and concession schemes

 Certain Inputs to Manufacture

-This Program is administered by the Department of Industry, Science, Energy and Resources.
-For more information, see
+This Program is administered by the Department of Industry, Science and Resources.
+For more information, see CIM Program.

-The Tradex Scheme is administered by the Department of Industry, Science, Energy and Resources.
+The Tradex Scheme is administered by the Department of Industry, Science and Resources.
 For more information, see

 The Cheese and Curd Quota Scheme allows qualifying importers to import certain types of cheese and curd products at a concessional rate subject to their annual quota allocations.
-The Australian Border Force administers the scheme on behalf of the Department of Agriculture, Water and the Environment.
+The Australian Border Force administers the scheme on behalf of the Department of Agriculture, Fisheries and Forestry.

 For Cheese and Curd Quota Scheme Allocations, see the Australian Customs Notices webpage.